AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Holy Communion

-This is a sacrament; a service of thanksgiving in which the sacrificial death and resurrection of Jesus are celebrated, using bread and wine.
+Holy Communion is a sacrament where Christians celebrate the sacrificial death and resurrection of Jesus with a service of thanksgiving using bread and wine.

 Holy war

-A holy war is a war that is fought ‘for God’, in the name of a religion.
-A holy war in Islam is often linked to the concept of the Lesser Jihad.
+People fight a holy war ‘for God’ in the name of a religion.
+In Islam, a holy war often links to the concept of Lesser Jihad.

 Homosexual

-Homosexual refers to a person who is sexually attracted to members of the same sex.
+Homosexual people are sexually attracted to members of the same sex.

 Human rights

-Human rights are the basic rights and freedoms to which all human beings should be entitled.
+Human rights represent the basic rights and freedoms that all human beings should have.

 I (Ibrahim to Iona)